 Why are the pull-up bars from Pullup & Dip so expensive?

-As you have probably heard several times before, at Pullup & Dip we have THE ULTIMATE pull-up bars in our range.
-To be precise, we have two different models of these special pull-up bars on offer.
+As you have probably heard several times before, at Pullup & Dip we have THE ULTIMATE pull-up bars in our range, offering two different models of pull-up bars.
 Among other features, they differ in terms of the materials used.
 Our highly acclaimed premium stainless steel pull-up bars and our black pull-up and dip bars, which are made of steel, are suitable for doing pull-ups and dips, both indoors and outdoors.

-- High quality workmanship for the entire bar: From the grips and the secure mounting options, all the way to the weatherproof stainless steel!
+- High quality workmanship is upheld for the entire bar: from the grips and the secure mounting options, all the way to the weatherproof stainless steel!

-- Made in Europe: Highest quality and the stringent testing regulations in Europe ensure safety, both in terms of purchasing and use!
+- Made in Europe: high quality and the stringent testing regulations in Europe ensure safety, both in terms of purchasing and use!

-- Flexibility: You can work out wherever you like!
-In your own garden, in the park, or even within your own four walls – all things are possible.
-And you will also be impressed by the pull-up bars’ transportability!
+- Flexibility: you can workout wherever you like!
+In your own garden, in the park, or even within the comfort of your own home – all things are possible.
+You will also be impressed by the pull-up bars’ transportability!

-- Cost-saving in the long term: The high price is relativized by the fact that, usually, the pull-up bars will provide you with lifelong support for your sporting activities, and in the long run, it works out to be much cheaper than annual gym fees.
+- Cost-saving in the long term: the high price is relative as the pull-up bars will provide you with long-term support for your sporting activities; as well as being cheaper than annual gym fees in the long run!